 Pick up each portion and shape into a ball.
 Place back on the floured cutting board.

 Heat a medium-to-large-sized skillet over medium-high heat on the stove.
+(You can also use a cast iron skillet if you prefer).

 Meanwhile, melt 1/2 cup (one cube) of butter and add 2 large cloves of minced garlic to the melted butter.